 Those are air quotes around burdening because it has never been a big or noteworthy thing, at least, not for us.
-(Hence this being the first time you’ve read about it here.)
-I’d hazard a guess that this has happened about half of the time thus far in 2022.
 My assumption was and is that it’s increasingly common because housekeepers are being expected to turn over more rooms due to the ongoing labor shortage.
 That coupled with rising occupancy numbers results in exactly this–housekeepers needing to clean more rooms before 11 am.

 In an illuminating Twitter thread, Ben Wszalek, former WDW Housekeeping Manager (at Grand Floridian, Fort Wilderness, All Star Movies & Sports) shared some additional context about why this is occurring based on his past firsthand experience in that role.
 The full thread is worth reading, but we’ll summarize some of its salient points here.